 On October 16, 2006, the EPA promulgated a new 24-hour standard for $PM{2.5}$.
-This change lowered the daily standard from $65\mu g/m^3$ to $35\mu g/m^3$ to protect the general public from short-term exposure of the fine particulate matter.
-As shown in Table 3.3-4, Sacramento County does not meet the new standards.
-An attainment plan must be submitted not later than 3 years after the effective date of the designation (EPA estimates this to be April 2012).
+This change lowered the daily standard from $65\mu g/m^3$ to $35\mu g/m^3$ to protect the general public from short-term exposure of fine particulate matter.
+As shown in Table 3.3-3 above, Sacramento County does not meet the new standards.
+An attainment plan must be submitted not later than 3 years after the effective date of the designation; however, at the time of this Recirculated Draft EIR, no such attainment plan for $PM{2.5}$ has yet been adopted.
 The plan must include transportation conformity budgets and control measures.